stronghold8/stronghold8.github.io/README.md

-This is a personal blog page of Xianyun01
+This is a knowledge base created by Arlecchino01.
+Stronghold8 is just an owner account.

 https://stronghold8.github.io/